Giving part of the meadow the Chelsea Chop

 Common Knapweed – Centaurea nigra

-We actively use the scythe to promote some late flowering species in the meadows that might otherwise be suppressed even by a later cut.
+We actively use the scythe to promote some late flowering species in the meadows that might otherwise be suppressed even by a late cut.

 Knapweed (Centaurea nigra) is a tall, tough, sprawling perennial meadow plant.
 It is loved by pollinators when in flower and by birds such as Gold Finches when it has run to seed.
 It’s tough, fibrous stalks do not make great hay and very late cut meadows can become dominated by it.